 IT has transitioned from simply a cost center that supports the business to a core pillar to drive customer experience, real-time intelligence, and new revenue opportunities.

-Many organizations are trying to both drive innovation, agility, and speed, while at the same time increasing security governance, and reducing cost.
+Many organizations are trying to both drive innovation, agility, and speed, while at the same time increasing security-governance, and reducing cost.
 Many times, these can be opposing forces in traditional IT environments.

 DevOps aims to solve the challenges of moving fast while maintaining a high degree of governance.
 For a while, DevOps was about aligning Developers and Operations to streamline software delivery utilizing agile methodology.
 While this is still true in many ways, DevOps has evolved to include more parts of the organization including business, finance, and security.
+Read more on the DevOps Security Challenges.

 What is DevOps?